Heel Pain Conditions

 Common Heel Pain Conditions

 - Plantar fasciitis.
 The tell-tale symptom of plantar fasciitis is stabbing pain underneath the heel, near the arch, that greets you when get up in the morning or rise from lengthy rest.
 This is the most common heel pain condition in adults, and is caused by stretching and tearing in the fibrous connective tissues along the bottom of the foot (the plantar fascia).
+Click Here for additional information on plantar fasciitis is available from the American College of Foot and Ankle Surgeons.

 - Heel spurs.
 When plantar fasciitis becomes chronic, deposits of calcium may build up on the underside of the heel bone where the soft tissues are irritated, creating a spur-shaped bone deformity.
 The resulting bone spur may lead to additional pain under pain and pressure.